 What are ketoanalogues?

 First thing to clarify here is that I am NOT talking about the current keto diet fad plastered across the internet, grocery store magazine racks, and everywhere else.
-The “keto diet” is a completely different topic and has nothing to do with ketoanalogues, low protein diets or kidney disease.
+The “keto diet” has nothing to do with ketoanalogues, low protein diets or kidney disease.
 When you see the word, “ketoanalogues” you need to picture a supplement bottle because ketoanalogues are a type of amino acid supplement.
 Don’t picture a plate of avocado drenched in coconut cream with a side of butter (keto lovers – don’t hate me for that description!) – that would be more of the keto diet.

 Ketoanalogues (think again “supplement bottle”) are used with very low protein diets to prevent protein deficiencies.
 Ketoanalogues are basically amino acids with the nitrogen component removed.
-They are different then the loads of amino acid supplements you see targeted toward body builders and gracing the shelves of your local vitamin shop.
+They are different than the loads of amino acid supplements you see targeted toward body builders and gracing the shelves of your local vitamin shop.

 What are the reported benefits of a low protein diet for someone with kidney disease?